aws/aws-for-fluent-bit/troubleshooting/debugging.md

 Your Fluent Bit deployment will occasionally log network connection errors.
 These are normal and should not cause concern unless they cause log loss.
 See [How do I tell if Fluent Bit is losing logs?](#how-do-i-tell-if-fluent-bit-is-losing-logs) to learn how to check for log loss from network issues.
 If you see network errors happen very frequently or they cause your retries to expire, then please cut us an issue.

+See [Case Studies: Rate of Network Errors](#rate-of-network-errors) for a real world example of the frequency of these errors.

 The following are common network connection errors that we have seen frequently:

 ```